markholloway/markholloway.github.io/_posts/2018-12-22-twilio-sms-curl.md

 ---
 layout: post
-title: Using BASH to send texts with Twilio
+title: Use BASH to send texts with Twilio
 tags: [twilio,bash]
 ---

-This is a short note on how to send SMS messages using `BASH` and `curl`in macOS and Linux.
-Windows users can use [GIT BASH](https://gitforwindows.org) to follow along.
+This is a short note on how to send SMS messages using `BASH` and `curl` in macOS and Linux.
+Windows users can use [GIT BASH](https://gitforwindows.org).

 <!--more-->